geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/sabnzbd.md

 ---
-description: SABnzbd downloads and assembles your usenet content
+title: How to download from usenet using SABnzbd in Docker
+description: SABnzbd is a tool for downloading "content" from Usenet providers, and is the (older) workhorse of our Autopirate Docker Swarm stack
 ---

-# SABnzbd
+# SABnzbd in Autopirate Docker Swarm stack

 !!! warning
     This is not a complete recipe - it's a component of the [AutoPirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.